dylan-sutton-chavez/uncertainty-simple-perceptron/README.md

 # Uncertainty-Aware Simple Perceptron

 > A linear perceptron leveraging Cover's Theorem via high-dimensional vectorization.
 It employs a modified step function with a defined epsilon threshold to quantify uncertainty, effectively filtering dataset noise.
-This document describes the architecture and usage of "Aardvark" in production.
+This document describes the architecture and usage in production.

 ## Key System Concepts